TheodoreC13/LinuxKernelDevelopment/README.md

 # Known Issues
 x64
-> segmentation fault when running lsmod

-Edit: Upon writing this and reviewing my files I'm pretty sure I know what's causing this segfault.
+> segmentation fault when running lsmod.
+This is specifically on getdents64.
+When I run the code for the module hiding alone I don't have this issue, nor do I have this issue when I only hook kill.

 arm
 > register_ftrace_function() faileds with error -22